 “At the Foundation, we are driven by our goal to improve access to care for people with hemophilia and allied bleeding disorders.
-Our approach utilises the development of partnerships with hemophilia communities on a local level, to ensure that programmes have local impact, even after NNHF funding ends.”
+Our approach utilizes the development of partnerships with hemophilia communities on a local level, to ensure that programs have local impact, even after NNHF funding ends.”

 The local community members with whom NNHF collaborates include internationally renowned experts, practitioners and patients.

-To date, the NNHF has supported development programmes in more than 40 countries across the world.
+To-date, the NNHF has supported development programs in more than 40 countries across the world.

-The three focus areas for NNHF development programmes are:
+The three focus areas for NNHF development programs are: